rhaido/blog/2015/06/26/monostable-multivibrator-math-and-mods.md

 charging voltage is 2 x Vcc, producing this magic 2 in the math derivations.

 ## Soldering
-Finally, here are the soldering schemas created using [ASCii-pcB](https://github.com/rhaido/ascii-b):
+Finally, here are the soldering schemes created using [ASCii-pcB](https://github.com/rhaido/ascii-b):

 Top view: